 Network pentesting—think Wireshark captures or Aircrack-ng attacks—demands a Wi-Fi chipset that supports monitor mode and packet injection.
 All seven laptops use Intel Wi-Fi chipsets (or equivalent Qualcomm in some configs), which are gold standards for Kali.

-I tested packet injection on the Dell XPS 13 Plus during a conference demo, flipping its Intel AX211 card into monitor mode with airmon-ng
+I tested packet injection on the Dell XPS 13 Plus during a conference demo, flipping its Intel AX211 card into monitor mode with airmon-ng.
+It snagged handshakes like a pro, no driver hacks needed.

 The Lemur Pro and ThinkPad were equally smooth, capturing packets on busy conference Wi-Fi without dropping a frame.
 Even the budget Aspire 5 held its own, running Kismet to map networks at a client site.